AmrSaleh/AnimatedSnackbar/README.md

                 .setCustomView(R.layout.my_custom_view)
                 .show()
 ```
-#### You can also customize the message and icon even when using a custom  view.
+#### You can also customize the message and icon and background even when using a custom view.
 Just make sure to use
 * id ```icon_image_view``` for your image view.
 * id ```message_text_view``` for your text view.